Extended field theories are local and have classifying spaces: Criteria for weak equivalences of higher categorical structures

-The final tool needed for the proof of the main theorem is a rigidification of quasi-categories.
+Another tool needed for the proof of the main theorem is a rigidification of quasicategories.
 The reason we will need this rigidification is the following.
 In \cref{codescent}, we will have a monomorphism of simplicial sets $f:X\to Y$ which we claim is a weak equivalence in the Joyal model structure.
-Thus, $f$ admits a presentation by an inner anodyne map.
-However, it is not at all clear how to express our given $f$ as a retract of transfinite composition of cobase changes.
+In our case, the objects $X$ and $Y$ are not fibrant in the Joyal model structure and it is unclear how to prove that this map is a weak equivalence directly.
 On the other hand, if we work with simplicial categories, then the induced map on hom spaces turns out to be much easier to understand.

-By definition, a morphism of simplicial sets $X\to Y$ is an equivalence in the Joyal model structure if it induces a Dwyer--Kan equivalence on corresponding simplicial categories $\mathfrak{C}(X)\to \mathfrak{C}(Y)$.
+A morphism of simplicial sets $X\to Y$ is a weak equivalence in the Joyal model structure if it induces a Dwyer–Kan equivalence on corresponding simplicial categories $\mathfrak{C}(X)\to \mathfrak{C}(Y)$.
 Here $\mathfrak{C}$ is left adjoint to the homotopy coherent nerve functor.
-Dugger and Spivak have a concrete model \cite{Dugger.Spivak} for $\mathfrak{C}$, where the mapping simplicial sets are described using necklaces.
+Dugger and Spivak have a concrete model \cite{Dugger.Spivak} for a functor $\Cnec$ weakly equivalent to $\mathfrak{C}$, where the mapping simplicial sets are described using necklaces.
 We now review this description.

+\begin{definition} The \emph{monoidal category of bipointed simplicial sets} $\sset_{*,*}$ is defined as follows.
+Objects are triples $(X,x,y)$, where $X$ is a simplicial set and $x$ and $y$ are vertices in~$X$.
+Morphisms are simplicial maps $X→X'$ that preserve $x$ and~$y$.
+The monoidal product is defined by

+A simplex~$Δ^n$ is turned into an object of~$\sset_{*,*}$ by declaring $x$ to be the initial vertex and $y$ to be the final vertex.
+In particular, $Δ^0$ is the monoidal unit.
+The \emph{monoidal category of necklaces} $\Nec$ is defined as the full monoidal subcategory of $\sset_{*,*}$ generated by the bipointed simplices~$Δ^n$ ($n≥0$). \end{definition}